cam39porter/tangle/docs/product/prototype-mvp-guide.md

 > Building our shared consciousness.

-## Facets
+## Product Components

-> This section describes the core facets of the product.
-Each facet of the product has a feeling that it is designed to provoke in the user or that motivates us to design it.
-Each facet also corresponds to a set features.
+> This section describes the core components of the product.
+Each component is designed to provoke a feeling in the user that motivates us to design it.
+Each component also corresponds to a set features.
 These features are implemented with a set of technologies.

-Before diving into the various facets we must define two terms corresponding the state of the product:
+Before diving into the components we must define two terms corresponding to the state of the product:

 * **Prototype**: The version of the product we are happy using ourselves and giving to a controlled group of outside users.